 We had a fantastic time and no one got sick.
 And yes, I do believe covid-19 is real and very dangerous to certain people.
 But our family is healthy, airlines are clean and well-managed, you can’t get covid out in the fresh air, we wash our hands, don’t touch door knobs, etc. etc. We believe in informed decisions and free-choice.
 We’ve been flying and traveling multiple times this year, visited my elderly parents a few times and everything has been fine.
 Do what’s right for you–obviously.

 Visitors can stay in the main lodge or in retrofitted train cars located around the property.
-We stayed upstairs in the inn and ate nearly every meal in their wonderful Dining Car Restaurant.
+We stayed upstairs at the inn and ate nearly every meal in their wonderful Dining-Car Restaurant.
 The meals were healthy, varied, and always delicious.

 There are great hiking trails near the inn as well.
 One day we hiked 2000 feet straight up (I’m not kidding) to an alpine lake called, Marion Lake.
 They call it a “moderate” 7.5 mile, round-trip hike, but the way up was a killer for me.
 I was so proud when I got to the top.
 Best of all, there was a little bit of snow at the top covering the trail and we weren’t sure which way to go till we saw moose tracks pointing the way.
 Have you ever seen moose tracks in the snow?
 I hadn’t.
 I felt like we’d come upon a wonderful secret.
 I wish I’d taken a photo.